weaviate/weaviate/docs/en/contribute/contextionary.md

 _Note: assumes `jq` and `curl` are installed_

+## About the generation of Contextionaries

+- Contextionaries are ocassionally updated.
+- The `contextionary.vocab` contains the vocabulary of the contextionary.

 ## API
 The API that the user of this library will use is the Contextionary interface.